datngu/nf-rasqual/README.md

 ## Overview

 This pipeline processes and analyzes genomic, transcriptomic, and ATAC-seq data for QTL (Quantitative Trait Loci) analysis.
 It uses genotype and phenotype data to identify associations, focusing on eQTLs (expression QTLs) and ATAC-QTLs.
-The pipeline is designed for flexibility, allowing users to configure various parameters, including the use of external linkage disequilibrium (LD) data and control for multiple testing with eigenMT FDR.
+The pipeline is designed for flexibility, allowing users to configure various parameters, including the use of external linkage disequilibrium (LD) data for multiple testing correction with EigenMT.

 ## Inputs